moguyn/deepdesk/README.md

 - Java 17 or newer (Java 23 recommended)
 - Maven 3.8+

+## Known issues

+- streaming mode is not yet supported (due to [this issue in Spring](https://github.com/spring-projects/spring-ai/issues/2341))
+   - reproducible by [src/test/resources/chat.http]

 ## Security & Privacy

 Deepdesk is architected with enterprise security as a foundation: